vids18/vids18/README.md

 ### Hi there 👋
-### - 🔭 I’m currently working as an Operations Research Intern
+### - 🔭 I was working as an Operations Research Intern for the summer
-### - 🌱 I’m currently learning data strcuctures, logic development through problem solving by participating in contest on LeetCode, doing MySQL and statistics
+### - 🌱 I’m currently practicing MySQL, statistics, and learning data strcuctures, logic development through problem solving by participating in contest on LeetCode
 ### - 👯 I’m looking to collaborate with companies that allows me to express my true self and improve on my academic learnings of Data Analysis, SQL and Tableau into the Business world
 ### - 📫 Reach me at my email id: chitalia.vidhi6@gmail.com and LinkedIn: https://www.linkedin.com/in/vidhichitalia/